 The use of social media during school hours for personal use is not permitted for staff.
-If it is permitted, it should state when or whether it is with explicit permission.

 The safe and responsible use of social media sites will be discussed with all members of staff as part of staff induction.
 Advice will be provided and updated via staff training and additional guidance and resources will be shared with staff on a regular basis.